adamtiger/NNSharp/README.md

 ## Plans and contributions

 * Extend the library for Theano backend.
 * Extend to PyTorch, Sonnet and raw Tensorflow models.
-The latter should be done with [TensorflowSharp](https://github.com/migueldeicaza/TensorFlowSharp).
 * Better kernels in C#.
 Currently simple implementations are used.
-Other packages can help: [ConvNetSharp](https://github.com/cbovar/ConvNetSharp), [SharpLearning](https://www.nuget.org/packages/SharpLearning.Neural/).
 * Threading
 * More documentation.

 ## Summary

 This library aims for connecting the models trained in Python with Tensorflow, Theano, Pytorch, Sonnet with C#.
-It is able to run the models but training has low priority in this project.
+It is able to run the models but training has no priority in this project.

 ## Licence